A healthy plant possibly means fewer insects

 A healthy plant attracts wildlife such as birds and deer.
 It seems that most any type of birds like the berries, he said, and deer, which are vegetation-eating animals, particularly like the green leaves and small twigs of healthy plants, as well as the fruit.

 Sutphin said wildlife may be keeping more growers from raising blueberries.
 “Blueberries are one of those things that I think we will start to see more of out here once people figure out how to protect them from wildlife,” he said.

-To protect blueberries from wildlife, Sutphin said growers can turn to netting stretched over the bushes.
-This especially helps against birds, and offers some protection from deer.
+To protect blueberries from wildlife, Sutphin said growers can turn to net stretched over the bushes.
+This especially helps against birds and offers some protection from deer.
 They also can use repellents said.
 But he said they will need to keep applying repellents every two to three weeks for them to be effective.
 In addition, he can put up fencing, mainly to keep out the deer.

 “The most effective fence is one that’s about five feet tall,” Sutphin said, “but it’s built at a 45-degree angle to the ground so it leans away from the field that it’s protecting.
 Deer do not have depth perception.
 They can’t tell how far across they would have to jump so they don’t try.”

 Sutphin has even heard of some growers using woven wire fence about 10-feet tall to keep deer out.
 Others use electric fencing.